top of page

 The last book physically written in the Bible is the Book of Revelation.

-A man named John penned it while imprisoned on the Roman island of Patmos.
+A man named John wrote it while imprisoned on the Roman island of Patmos.

 The identity of the author, John, is a subject of debate among scholars.